Thanks for visiting. This is a good place to find out a bit more about me and my books.

-To find out more about Maybe and read the first chapter, make website-appropriate contact with the book cover adjacent to this sentence.
+To find out more about Help Around The House and read the first chapter, make website-appropriate contact with the book cover adjacent to this sentence.

 I visit as many schools as I can each year.
 Bookings are organised by the following capable and nice-to-contact agencies: